Vyral/base-template/_posts/2018-08-20-its-time-to-address-the-rumors-about-the-supposedly-impending-bubble.md

 {% include youtube.html %}

-To determine whether we’re headed for another bubble, it’s important to recognize how today’s market differs from what we saw between 2008 and 2013.
+<p style="text-align: center;"><em>To determine whether we’re headed for another bubble, it’s important to recognize how today’s market differs from what we saw between 2008 and 2013.</em></p>

 Recently, you’ve probably heard talk of a housing bubble on the horizon.
 But is this true?&nbsp;